guyko/weighted-lottery/WeightedLottery-benchmark/src/test/java/com/wl/benchmark/README.md

 ### _'with repetitions'_ vs _'without repetitions'_
 Saperated benchmark classes for the two types of implementations

+### _'init'_ vs _'draw'_
+Eech benchmark is executed to measure preprocessing phase and draw phase separately and together

 ### One sample of k items vs many samples of k items
 Some implementations may be better when reusing the same state when weights are the same.
 Using _'mTimesDrawKTimes'_ with a lambda, makes it possible to keep that state and reuse it (in this case, the state is the lottery instance)